ryim/Newcastle-University-Off-Campus-Access/README.md

    ```
    Now, you can run `rocketscp` from anywhere on your system without having to type the whole path out.

 Note: It's a pain to type your password in twice whenever you want to transfer files, but this is the way the technology works.
-To avoid this, you can set up RSA keys to do this (tutorial available at: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
+To avoid this, you can set up RSA key pairs (tutorial available at: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
 Newcastle University has recently changed its policy on RSA keys, so make sure that your key setup complies with their up-to-date guidelines.

 ## Licensing
 Please see the "LICENSE" file distributed alongside this file for licensing information.